 - 1. Must connect to trail! - 2.
 Percent for ART!
-Murals under bridge & sculptures 3.
-If we had meadow we could have fun activities like soccer, baseball, capture the flag. (pick up) - 4.
-Benches by creek. - 5.
-Possibility of sound deafening under the roadway?
-6. Trash receptacle and bench would be minimal cost - Trash receptacle and bench would be minimal coand good to have!
-Would also like more security. - 7.
-What about a fire pit?
+Murals under bridge & sculptures - 3.
+If we had meadow we could have fun activities like soccer, baseball, capture the flag. (pick up)

+4. Benches by creek.

+- Possibility of sound deafening under the roadway?
+Trash receptacle and bench would be minimal cost - - and good to have!
+Would also like more security.
+7. What about a fire pit?